Home > Patients & Visitors > Health Library > Urethral Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 The role of radiation therapy in the treatment of anterior urethral carcinoma in the male is not well defined.
 Some anterior urethral cancers have been cured with radiation alone or a combination of chemotherapy and radiation therapy.[4,5]

-If inguinal nodes are palpable, ipsilateral node dissection is indicated after frozen section confirmation of tumor, because cure is still achievable with limited regional nodal metastases.
-If no inguinal adenopathy exists, node dissection is not generally performed, and the nodes are followed clinically.
+If inguinal lymph nodes are palpable, ipsilateral node dissection is indicated after frozen section confirmation of a tumor, because a cure is still achievable with limited regional nodal metastases.
+If no inguinal adenopathy exists, lymph node dissection is not generally performed, and the nodes are monitored clinically.

 Standard treatment options: